sash20m/sash20m/README.md

 Software Architect/Engineer.
 On a quest for knowledge, understanding and meaning.

 - 🔭 Currently building cloud payment services and parking systems for large scale modular parking deployments.
-- 🧠 Putting my mind to work on AI and practical, beneficial uses of it.
+- 🧠 Putting my mind to work on AI and beneficial, practical uses of it.

 ### Side projects